Angels and Wings

 Some believe that all angels have wings, however, the Bible mentions only two types of these heavenly being that have wings: Cherubim (Exodus 25:20; Ezekiel 10) and Seraphim (Isaiah 6).
 The Cherubim seen by Ezekiel are represented as having four wings (Ezekeil 1:6) with two covering the body and two stretched upward (Ezekiel 1:11).
 And Isaiah saw the Seraphim with six wings: two covering the face, in an attitude of homage and reverence before God, two covering the feet, and two used for flight.

 Angels are a different order of beings than humans.
 They are spirits and not physical beings (Hebrews 1:14) whereas humans are considered souls (Genesis 2:7).
 The Bible nowhere states that these heavenly beings are created in the image and likeness of God, as humans are (Genesis 1:26).

 But angels can take on physical forms.
 In Genesis 18, Abraham was visited by three heavenly messengers who appeared like men.
-Also, the two angels that appeared to Lot looked like passing visitors to the city of Sodom (Genesis 19).
+Also, the two heavenly beings that appeared to Lot looked like passing visitors to the city of Sodom (Genesis 19).

-These heavenly spirits usually appear as males “And entering the tomb, they saw a young man clothed in a long white robe sitting on the right side; and they were alarmed” (Mark 16:5).
-Unlike popular belief, these beings in the Bible never appear as infants.
+These heavenly spirits usually appear as males.
+We read about that in the resurrection of Jesus.
+“And entering the tomb, they saw a young man clothed in a long white robe sitting on the right side; and they were alarmed” (Mark 16:5).
+Unlike popular belief, these heavenly beings in the Bible never appear as infants.

 Check out our Bible Answers page for more information on a variety of topics.